TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-performance-troubleshooting.md

 - Try to find the changes in the resource utilization using the [SQL Server Management Studio(SSMS)](https://docs.microsoft.com/sql/relational-databases/performance/performance-dashboarl?toc=%2Fazure%2Fsql-database%2Ftoc.json), `sys.server_resource_stats` and other [Dynamic Management Views(DMV)](https://docs.microsoft.com/azure/sql-database/sql-database-monitoring-with-dmvs).
 SSMS and DMVs enable you to identify top resource consuming queries that are using the critical resource.
 Once you identify the queries you can perform the following actions:
   - Tune the queries that affect performance by rewriting them, adding the indexes, updating statistics, etc.
   - Increase the resources by adding more vCores or memory if you see some bottleneck.

 - Try to find some regressed queries using [SQL Server Management Studio/Query store](https://docs.microsoft.com/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store?toc=%2Fazure%2Fsql-database%2Ftoc.json#Regressed), or [sys.dm_db_tuning_recommendations](https://docs.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-db-tuning-recommendations-transact-sql).
 Regressed queries can be automatically corrected if you have enabled automatic tuning feature using `ALTER DATABASE current SET AUTOMATIC_TUNING ( FORCE_LAST_GOOD_PLAN = ON )`, or you can manually corrected them using [sp_force_plan](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-query-store-force-plan-transact-sql) procedure.
-- [Analyze wait statistics](https://blogs.msdn.microsoft.com/sqlserverstorageengine/2019/03/05/analyzing-wait-statistics-on-managed-instance/) to see why the worklosd is waiting and identify the queries that are waiting.
+- [Analyze wait statistics](https://blogs.msdn.microsoft.com/sqlserverstorageengine/2019/03/05/analyzing-wait-statistics-on-managed-instance/) to see why the workload is waiting and identify the queries that are waiting.
 - [Measure IO performance](https://blogs.msdn.microsoft.com/sqlserverstorageengine/2019/03/04/measuring-file-io-performance-on-managed-instance-qpi/) on your instance (especially if you see dominant `PAGEIOLATCH` or `WRITELOG` wait statistics) to see are you hitting some IO storage limit.
 You might need to pre-allocate files to get [better IO performance](https://techcommunity.microsoft.com/t5/DataCAT/Storage-performance-best-practices-and-considerations-for-Azure/ba-p/305525).

 ## **Recommended documents**